SeatMaxSeatMax

 Multi-airport support

-SeatMax has terminal-level data for over 40 major airports.
-For cities with multiple airports (NYC, Chicago, London), travelers arriving at different airports are automatically separated into the right groups.
+SeatMax has terminal-level data for 60+ airports across the USA and Canada.
+For cities with multiple airports (NYC, Chicago, Toronto), travelers arriving at different airports are automatically separated into the right groups.

 Cron-powered refresh